RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 ## Structure & Use Cases
 ### Common Use Cases
 This API has tools for all sorts of applications, mainly medium to long form platforming stages.
 However it is definitely encouraged to add, remove, edit, or copy these tools into other stages and projects that require more/some/different functionality.
 Just remember to credit the AM team if you do!

-## Lucid Dream Development Console

-Outside of the actual operating structure is **Lucid Dream**, the development console & cursor system built in the Window API.
-It has a plethora of functions for creating, editing, and exporting articles.
-Open it with tilda (\`), type with the keyboard, enter is ?, backspace is \\.
-Currently, it defaults to strings for arguments but you can specify a few argument parameters to get the variable type needed.

-**r:'varname'** will get the resource of that specific name (similar format to resource_get("varname")).

-**d:'varname'** will force the string into a real number.
-WARNING - failiure to make varname into a real can crash the game!
-(This is a GameMaker 2 thing I can't fix it!)

-**v:'varname'** will get the value of the variable of the given name in the main stage object.

-Keep in mind you can **export** in-game adjustments using `export`.
-Double check the export and replace with the correct values/formatting if needed.

-For a full list of commands, type the `help` command.
-If you need specific help with a function type `man <function name>`.

-Articles can be selected with left mouse, and moved around with right mouse.
-Selected articles can be acted upon via certain console commands.

 ## Room Manager and Loading Structure (article5, user_event1)
 The actual data for spawning articles in the right places is in *user_event1.gml*.
 This is run once on spawn to initialize all the data for the stage, and does get edited as the player plays the rooms and can effect them.
 Each Room is added via the following function: